chediazfadel/msba_capstone/README.md

 - External Source (2, 3)
   - The top two performing features were nondescript metrics created by a source outside Home Credit.
 - Duration client has been employed.
-- Number of days before application the client change their registration.
+- Number of days before application the client changed their registration.
 - Client age.

 ## Personal Contribution
 ### Data standardization
 The entire dataset consists of seven tables, totaling 219 variables, and the primary training dataset contains 307,511 observations.
 Given our time and computational constraints, trimming and cleaning the data down into a manageable form was critical.
 We also wanted to use the same data to train each of our models for compatibility purposes and to be able to make apples-to-apples model performance comparisons.
 I provided this standardized set to the group for modeling by distilling aspects of our individual EDA's into a single simplified script that could be easily shared.

 ### EDA [![](https://img.shields.io/badge/R-EDA-276DC3?logo=R)](https://github.com/chediazfadel/msba_capstone/blob/main/EDA-chediazfadel.md)